sai-jamalpur/sai-jamalpur.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new post items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a PhD student specialising in the development of large-scale multimodal architectures.
-My research operates at the nexus of Generative Video Models and Distributed Systems, where I focus on architecting the complex engineering infrastructure required to train next-generation models.
+I am a Ph.D.
+Scholar at IIIT-Delhi, conducting research under the supervision of [Prof. Mukesh Mohania](https://www.iiitd.ac.in/mukesh) and [Prof. Vikram Goyal](https://www.iiitd.ac.in/vikram).
+My research focuses on the development of large-scale multimodal architectures, situated at the intersection of Generative Video Models and Distributed Systems.
+Specifically, I address the complex engineering challenges involved in designing the scalable infrastructure required to train next-generation models.

-Driven by a pursuit of Artificial General Intelligence (AGI), I strive to bridge the gap between theoretical foundations and practical scalability.
-My work aims to endow machines with capabilities that traditionally require human intuition, translating abstract research into efficient, deployable systems.
-Outside of managing compute clusters, I am an avid student of philosophy and human history, seeking to understand the broader contexts of the intelligence we are building.
+Motivated by the pursuit of Artificial General Intelligence (AGI), I aim to reconcile theoretical foundations with practical system scalability.
+My objective is to develop computational capabilities that approximate human intuition, translating abstract research into efficient, deployable systems.
+Complementing my technical pursuits, I am a dedicated student of philosophy and human history, seeking to contextualize the broader implications of the intelligence we are constructing.

 ### Interests